lemaoliu/retrieval-generation-reading-list/README.md

-# A Reading List for text generation tasks
+# A Reading List for retrieval augmented text generation
 This project maintains a reading list for general text generation tasks